lizhanmit/learning-notes/hive-note/hive-note.md

 # Hive Note

+## Best Practices

+### Execution Engine

+Hive uses MapReduce as a **default** processing engine that runs MapReduce job for executing a query in the background. **Recommend** setting the default engine to Tez, which optimizes Hive query response time, not uses a MapReduce engine, prepares and optimizes a DAG plan and executes queries.

+`set hive.execution.enginer=tez`

+### Avoid Managed Table

+If a user drops the table, the data will be deleted from the target location on which the Hive table was created. **Recommend** using external tables in production.

+### Choosing File Format

+The file format plays an important role in performance and managing schema evolution.

+If the Hive tables are used for reports, choose columnar file format such as ORC.

+Choose Avro to deal with schema evolution.

+From Hive 0.13.0, support Parquet.

+### Partitioning

+In most cases we should partition it.

+### Normalization

+Joining is a costly operation in Hive because it requires data to be shuffled across a network.

+The tables in Hive should not be in normalization form.

+---

 ## Basics

 - Hive is a **data warehousing** component based on Hadoop, which performs reading, writing and managing large data sets in a distributed environment using SQL-like interface: HiveQL.